NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.technical.md

 repository URL today.
 If we begin gathering this information at day 1 of Trusted Publishers auth, we can backfill the information visible on the package details sometime in the future.

+Note that this metadata provided in the token is not enough for a build provenance experience like npm's (see the [blog announcement](https://github.blog/security/supply-chain-security/introducing-npm-package-provenance/)).
+This is because a proper build provenance story has signed attestation occurring inside the Trusted Publisher.
+See [SLSA Build L2](https://slsa.dev/spec/v1.0/levels#build-l2) for more information.

 ## The `nuget/login` GitHub Action step

 In order to fetch a GitHub OIDC from the GitHub Actions runtime environment, we need a custom GitHub action step.
 This